 “John Perry did two things on his 75th birthday.
 First, he visited his wife’s grave.
 Then he joined the army.”

-Humans have finally taken to interstellar space travel but resources are scarce and bitters wars are fought to secure them.
+Humans have finally taken to interstellar space travel but resources are scarce and bitter wars are fought to secure them.
 The Colonial Defence Forces have begun to recruit soldiers on their 75th birthday and grant them youth again and using their lifetime of experience in the fight for galactic survival.

 19. Blindsight – Peter Watts